Stormy-Chris/twc_verification/README.md

 - The observations are stored in a similarly named file with parameter names that are exactly the same.
 Each file has one observation for each location for one hour and so are much smaller ~ 375kb.

 - Both the above mentioned functions extract information and store it in a dataframe that is then plotted.
 The plots are saved as a pdf file.
 The root mean square error is also calculated and it written into the title of the plot.

+- It is expected the user will have their own aws access credentials for the Kepler51 buckets